drop-project-edu/student-mode-ij-plugin/README.md

 A plugin that disables IntelliJ IDEA's assistance features to create a learning environment where students must solve problems without hints.

 <!-- Plugin description -->
 Student Mode disables quick fix light bulbs and intention previews, forcing students to understand and solve coding problems manually rather than relying on automated suggestions.
+It also checks for and prevents activation if AI assistant plugins are enabled, ensuring a distraction-free learning environment.

 Perfect for educational environments where instructors want to ensure students learn fundamental programming concepts without IDE assistance.
 <!-- Plugin description end -->